Remainders

 To solve this problem, we'll follow these steps:

-• Step 1: Identify the total number of divisions in the grid.
+• Step 1: Understand the problem of finding the number of tenths in 1.3.

 Now, let's work through each step: